 Born in 1960, M.Sc.

 Jari Varjotie is the Managing Director of Savosolar since 20 November 2010 and has over 30 years of experience as an industrialist.
 Before working at Savosolar, Jari Varjotie worked at Winwind Oy during 2007–2010, until the company was sold.
 During his time there he worked as the COO and the Managing Director for Europe.
 He also worked in various top management positions at Perlos Corporation during 2000–2007, lastly as the COO.
-During 1993–2000 Jari Varjotie also worked as Manufacturing Manager, Materials Manager, Factory Manager and Vice President at Valmet Corporation.
+During 1989–2000 Jari Varjotie worked at Valmet Corporation among others as Manufacturing Manager, Materials Manager, Factory Manager and Vice President.

 The task of the Managing Director is to manage and develop Savosolar's business operations in accordance with the Finnish Limited Liability Companies Act and the instructions and directives by the Board of Directors.
 The Managing Director may undertake measures that are unusual and wide-ranging with a view to the company's scope and nature of operations only by the authorization by the Board of Directors.
 The Managing Director is responsible for the compliance of the company's accounting with the law, and the reliable organization of its asset management.
 The Managing Director is also responsible for financial planning and controlling the implementation of significant operational decisions.
 The Managing Director prepares matters for the meetings of the Board of Directors and reports to the Board of Directors.